icshwi/e3training/README.md

 # DEPRECATION NOTICE

-## 2020-10-27
+## 2021-11-15

-This remote has been deprecated.
-New target available at: https://gitlab.esss.lu.se/e3/e3training
+This remote has been deprecated, and this training series has since been integrated in the homepage for e3: http://e3.pages.esss.lu.se